mthmulders/brainfuck-jvm/README.md

 ## Getting started

 ### Install GraalVM
-To get started, you need GraalVM.
+To build or use this project, you need GraalVM.
 You can obtain it at [the GraalVM website](https://www.graalvm.org/downloads/).
 Note that currently there are only distributions for Linux and MacOS.

+**Make sure to set your `JAVA_HOME` environment variable to point to the GraalVM installation!**

 ### Build Brainfuck-JVM